bbrister/SIFT3D/doc/INSTALL_MAC.md

 	cmake .. -DDCMTK_DIR=/usr/local
 	make

+*Note: If you installed DCMTK to some place other than /usr/local, set DCMTK_DIR to that path in the above CMake command.*

+If CMake cannot find the dependencies, you can specify the paths manually with the CMake GUI.

 Use the following command to install the files:

 	sudo make install

-### Troubleshooting

-CMake has trouble finding the dependencies on Mac.
-If CMake cannot find the dependencies, you can specify the paths manually with the CMake GUI.
-For example, DCMTK_DIR=/usr/local tells CMake to find DCMTK in /usr/local.
-If you installed DCMTK to some other directory, change this variable to that path instead.